developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/setup/index.md

 ## Multi-user Mode

-**On devices built with Zebra's SDM660 platform** (which currently includes the PS20, TC52, TC57, TC72 and TC77), EKB 2.0 (and higher) supports deployment of Primary and Secondary Users.
-Primary Users are permitted to make changes to EKB settings on a device through the Settings panel or remotely through Zebra StageNow or a company's own Enterprise Mobile Management system (if supported by that system).
-Secondary Users are prevented from changing EKB settings by any means.
+**On devices built with Zebra's SDM660 platform running Android 8.x Oreo** (which currently includes the PS20, TC52, TC57, TC72 and TC77), EKB 2.0 (and higher) supports Primary and Secondary Users.
+Primary Users are permitted make changes to EKB settings and to create Secondary Users, which cannot change EKB settings or create additional users.

 **To create a Secondary User**: